davidmytton/home/content/blog/2023-01-16-oxford-phd/index.md

 The original research proposal that formed my application is already out of date!
 A part-time PhD is 6-8 years in length, so a big challenge is relevancy.
-Technology changes so quickly that anything I started now is going to be out of date in 6-8 years!
+Technology changes so quickly that anything I started now is going to be out of date by then!

 I'm therefore aiming to publish as I go, and I have started several papers which I hope to be out in 2023.
 After these, I’m expecting more output to involve open-source software, such as [my contributions to the Cloud Carbon Footprint project](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients).
-I wouldn’t want to be in academia full time because it [operates very slowly compared to the startup world](https://davidmytton.blog/startup-cadence-academic-cadence/), but it is good to be attached to a high-caliber institution and being able to meet and work alongside such interesting people.
+I wouldn’t want to be in academia full time because it [operates very slowly compared to the startup world](/startup-cadence-academic-cadence/), so it's good to be able to take the best from both worlds by being attached to a high-caliber institution and able to meet and work alongside such interesting people.